gabrielreisresende/invest-wallet-api/README.md

 - Spring Security for authorization and authentication;
 - JWT authentication;
 - Two users role: CUSTOMER and ADMIN;
-- Login data encrypted with Basi Auth;
+- Login data encrypted with Basic Auth;
 - Endpoints with authentication.

 ### Admin permissions